 The PowerShell interface is now added to Spectrum Connect.
+The yellow frame and the exclamation mark indicate that the interface has no storage services delegated to it yet.

-Figure 141.
-PowerShell interface on the Interfaces pane
+Figure 136: PowerShell interface on the Interfaces pane

 You can continue integrating the plug-in with Microsoft PowerShell, as explained in the following sections: